WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20230506-implementation_plan_frontend_blurring_sensitive.md

 on a hard refresh.

-Note that the hide button that appears on an unblurred single result page is gone if the user has completely disabled blurring from the search sidebar.
+Note that the hide button that appears on an unblurred single result page is gone if the user has completely inactive blurring from the search sidebar.

 ### Step 3: Updating search store